kudaba/simpletest/README.md

 * TEST_<operator>(a, b) - Operator comparison from a to b
   * Variants include _EQ, _NEQ, _GREATER, _LESS, _GREATER_EQ, _LESS_EQ
 * TEST_CLOSE(a, b, eps) - Test that two values are within eps(ilon) of each other
+* TEST_MESSAGE(condition, message, ...) - On failure print a custom message.

 ## Custom type printers
 **TODO** Actually implement this feature.
 Until then the operator macros will only work on basic integer, float, const char* and void* types.